huytu0702/moniagent/backend/docs/AI_AGENT_ANALYSIS.md

 2. **Message Handling** (`POST /v1/chat/{session}/message`)
    - Persist the user input as `ChatMessage(role="user")`.
    - Run `LangGraphAIAgent` with the message, user identity, and session context.
+   - **LLM Categorization**: Automatically categorize extracted expenses using Vietnamese categories.
-   - Persist the assistant reply; return any extracted expense, warning, or advice derived by the graph.
+   - Persist the assistant reply; return any extracted expense (with categorization), warning, or advice derived by the graph.
 3. **Confirmation / Correction**
    - `handle_correction_request` uses Gemini to parse corrections into JSON.
    - Confirmed corrections update the stored expense and store optional learning artefacts.